This post contains affiliate links to products I have personally bought, used and loved.

 A good diet is especially important if you are breastfeeding as you need to make sure your body is getting the right amount of nutrition.
 I found drinking more water helped both my skin and hair – I think I was getting dehydrated from not drinking enough while breastfeeding.

 There are lots of different hair oils you can try and it is best to experiment until you find a combination that is best for your hair.
 As I have fine hair if I use any product too much my hair just gets greasy and flat.
 I have found coconut oil is a good deep conditioner and I use this every few months when my hair needs a pick me up.
 I warm the coconut oil in my hands and run it through the lengths of my hair, I try not to put much on the roots.
 Then I wrap it in a towel and leave it for at least an hour and then I wash it as normal.

-I also like to use the Kerastase hair oil because it adds shine to my dry hair and helps to tame the frizz.
+I always use a hair oil because it adds shine to my dry hair and helps to tame the frizz.
 I use it in two ways, if my hair is feeling particularly dry at the ends I add a couple of pumps of oil through the mid length to the ends of my hair before I style it.
-If it is a day I am not washing it and the ends need a refresh or if it has gone frizzy I will run one pump of oil lightly over the surface of my hair to smooth the fly aways and add some shine.
+If it is a day I am not washing it and the ends need a refresh or if it has gone frizzy I will run one pump of oil lightly over the surface of my hair to smooth the fly-aways and add some shine.

 Pregnacare new mum vitamins contain biotin and zinc to strengthen the protein infrastructure in hair, skin and nails.
 I tried taking vitamins for a few months and I found it does take a while to see a difference and you have to take them consistently.
 When I am taking them regularly my hair and nails are much stronger and grow quicker.
 I haven’t been taking them recently and my nails have started snapping off again.